timou0911/Ethernaut-Writeup/14. Gatekeeper Two ★★★☆☆/README.md

 See [Attack.sol](https://github.com/timou0911/Ethernaut_Writeup/blob/main/14.%20Gatekeeper%20Two%20%E2%98%85%E2%98%85%E2%98%85%E2%98%86%E2%98%86/Attack.sol).

-## Inline Assembly & Yul in Solidity
+## Inline Assembly(Yul) in Solidity

+Assembly is a low-level programming language that enables closer interaction with EVM, while Yul bridges Solidity and pure Assembly.
+In contrast to pure Assembly, Yul incorporates elements like variables, if statements, and for loops, simplifying the writing process compared to Assembly.